|Berkeley Parents Network|

 This page has advice about how to find schools for your child if you are new to the area, especially for families that are new to the US.

 There is no "free" school or childcare unless you qualify for a low-income program.
 Most families in the area who need childcare for children under 5 use one of the following: (1) Home-Based Daycares, which are people who are licensed to care for a small group of children in their homes.
 (2) Childcare Centers, which have their own sites.
-This includes centers that are operated by UC Berkeley for its affiliates.
+This includes centers that are operated by UC Berkeley for faculty, staff, and students.
 (3) Nannies who come to your home to provide childcare.
 They are very popular for babies, and many people share a nanny with 1 or 2 other families to make the cost more affordable.
 You can find a nanny by Subscribing to BPN and reading the weekly Childcare newsletter.
 (4) Pre-Schools for 3 and 4 year olds, either in someone's home or in a dedicated building.
+Public schools also provide a pre-kindergarten program for children who reached their 5th birthday between September and December.

-Most elementary schools are either K-5 or K-8, at a site separate from older children.
-For both private and public schools, children enroll in kindergarten when they are 5 years old.
-Usually the deadline for turning 5 is September 1.
-(California public schools have recently changed the cutoff.
-The deadline is October 1 for the 2013-2014 school year and after that it will be Sept 1. ) Public school districts also provide a Pre-K program for children who are not quite 5 by the deadline.
+Most elementary schools are either K-5 or K-8 at a site separate from older children, although some private schools are K-12.
+For both private and public schools, children must have reached their 5th birthday by September 1 in order to enter Kindergarten.
+Public school districts also provide a Pre-K program for children who are not quite 5 by the deadline.
 There is some flexibility about the starting age for private schools, but the great majority of private schools follow the 5-by-Sept1 rule.
 Most of the local public and private elementary schools are reviewed on BPN's website Here.

 Most local public school districts have one or more Middle Schools that are located at their own sites, although a few districts have schools that are K-8 inclusive.
 There are some private schools that cater exclusively to middle school students, and others that are K-8.
 See BPN's list of Middle Schools to read more.

 Most of the local school districts (Berkeley, El Cerrito, Albany, Piedmont) have only one high school, sometimes with an additional alternative school.
 Bigger districts like Oakland have more than one high school.
 In many school districts it is common for children who attended private schools to switch to public school for high school, so there are not as many private high schools as elementary schools.
-There is a list of local public and private high schools Here.
+See BPN's list of local public and private High Schools.

-Private Schools also called "Independent Schools", are privately run, usually by either a non-profit corporation or a religious organization.
+Private Schools, also called "Independent Schools", are privately run, usually by either a non-profit corporation or a religious organization.
 You must apply to these schools, usually one year before your child will start school.
+Some private schools receive many more applications than they have space available, and parents plan years ahead of time to apply; other private schools have openings throughout the year.
 More information about this is below.

-Most local school districts including Oakland, Albany, and El Cerrito have "neighborhood schools."
+Most local school districts have "neighborhood schools."
 This means that your child will usually be assigned to the school that is closest to your home.
-Berkeley and San Francisco assign children to schools based on socio-economic distribution in order to balance the schools.
-You can request the school you want, but you may be assigned to a different school depending on the district's needs at the time.
+Oakland, Albany, and El Cerrito assign children to the school in their neighborhood, although you can often request a school in another neighborhood.
+Some school districts including Berkeley and San Francisco assign children to schools based on socio-economic distribution across the city in order to balance the schools.
+In these districts, you can request the school you want, but you may be assigned to a different school depending on the district's needs at the time.

 You can find maps of neighborhoods on the school district's websites, along with more information about the schools in the district.
 See BPN's list of Public School Districts to see a list of schools in each district, read parents' reviews, and find links to the school district's page.

-You may apply to attend a school in another district, or you may request a different school in your home district frm the one you were assigned to.
+You may apply to attend a school in another school district, or you may request a different school in your home district from the one you were assigned to.
 This might be easy or hard, depending on the district.
+For example, it is next to impossible to attend Berkeley, Albany, or Piedmont schools if you do not live in these cities.
 BPN has many discussions about this - see pages for the districts you are interested in.

 Charter schools are also public schools, and they are open to all children in California regardless of which school district they live in.
 Charter schools are a relatively new concept in California, and there can be a lot of fluctuation in enrollment and popularity.
 Oakland has a great many charter schools; other East Bay cities have few or none.
 Some charter schools are very popular and are difficult to gain entrance to, others are easier.
 You can read reviews of some of the charter schools Here.

-If you are interested in a Charter School, you will need to contact the school directly.
+If you are interested in a Charter School, you will need to contact each school directly.
 See the list of local charter schools.

 Private School Registration